abocchieri/abocchieri.github.io/teaching.md

 * Angele Syty, *Line of sight jitter detrending techniques for the Ariel space mission* (2023)

+* Christian Gaiotto, *Simulation of the effects of alignment tolerances and as-built mirror surface errors on the optical performance of the Ariel space telescope* (2025)

 ## Mentoring

 ### Young Graduates